Vivian Fry

 • Optional Reading and Math practice: Students may turn it in weekly for a reward, but they will not be penalized for not doing it.

-• High Frequency Words (HFW) for this week: why, wash, wish
+• High Frequency Words (HFW) for this week: her, men, then

-Continue to practice the following words: all words from the first nine weeks' list, here, may, way
+Continue to practice the following words: all words from the first nine weeks' list, here, may, way, why, wash, wish, there, because, before

 (Students will need to practice reading all the words.
 Students will need to practice both reading and spelling for the red words. )